1dayac/CNVera/README.md

 CNVera could be compiled with GCC 8.2.

-To use CNVera you should export paths to blastn and make makeblastdb.
+To use CNVera and test you should export paths to blastn, makeblastdb, art_illumina, quake

 SGA_BIN variable should be set to directory with SGA executable file.